 I would suggest that this is a little flaw in WEM processing, and that it should be checked and processed on every pass – maybe there is an option somewhere for this hidden away, I am not sure…

 I also want to make it very clear that this solution in regards to OneDrive is going to need to have the above performed at time of change.
-Given that WEM lacks the constant reprocess at the moment, if you switch locations, you are going to need to force it to reprocess again.
+Given that WEM lacks the constant reprocess at the moment, if you switch locations, you are going to need to force it to reprocess again (Update: this does not appear to be a challenge from 1903 onward – changing the paths is honored and reprocessed).
 It will also not move the data, you could probably work out some logic within WEM itself to handle this with file copies etc – but that’s a post for another time

 Anyway, hopefully this can help some of you battling with the not so obvious (but extremely capable) settings required to address multi location requirements in a single configuration set scenario within WEM